jflorian/doubledog-mock/README.md

 ## Usage

 Typical use of this module involves including the [mock](#mock-class) class to install the package and set the global configuration defaults.
 You can then declare zero or more [mock::target](#mocktarget-defined-type) instances to deploy configurations for specific build targets.
 Each build-target configuration effectively inherits the global default values and can extend and override those settings.
 Build targets can take zero or more package repositories that are declared via [mock::target::repo](#mocktargetrepo-defined-type) but are most easily passed in via the `repos` parameter on the [mock::target](#mocktarget-defined-type) definition.
+Likewise, all targets may be passed into the [mock](#mock-class) class via the *targets* parameter.
+This means that you entire mock setup may be defined in Hiera and you then need only `include mock`.

 ## Reference